pjungwir/pgcon-2023-talk-exec-phase/slides.md

   Build possible plan trees,
   Cost them and choose the best one, and finally run it!
-- I want to give the talk I wish I had when I was working temporal stuff.
 - There are lots of talks about writing custom C functions for Postgres, and lots about the parsing and analysis phases, but I could find very little about the execution phase--- which is where the real work is supposed to happen.
 - So I'm going to rush a bit through the early phases so I can talk more about executor nodes, tuple table slots, etc.
-- This talk will probably be a bit desultory, but I hope following the pipeline structure will help a bit.
+- It's going to be desultory and digressive, but I hope two things will help:
+  - I'm going to follow this pipeline structure,
-- I want to also use my temporal work as a running example.
+  - and I'll use my temporal work as a running example.

 - Of course PGCon is like the riskiest place to give a talk like this.
   - Here I am a Postgres dilettante you are all the real experts.